Fajendagba/todo/README.md

 2. Create a database with the name: todo_test.

-3. Import the SQL file "todo-db.sql" into your newly created database using phpMyAdmin or any other MySQL GUI tool.
-This will create all necessary tables for our application.

-4. You can also decide not to run migration instead of using the todo-db.sql.
+3. You should run migration by running php artisan migrate in your terminal.

-5. Create project before creating task.
+4. Create project before creating task.

-6. Start creating task, order and apply filter.
+5. Start creating task, order and apply filter.

 ## License